6 Tips for Improving Your Marketing Automation

 6. Use marketing automation to improve your strategy

 The last thing you should do is use marketing automation to make the same mistakes you’ve been making, only a lot faster.
-A key purpose for automation is to take care of mundane tasks to free up more of your time.
-You that time (and the data your marketing automation gives you) to analyze, segment and prioritize your messages.
-You can further tailor your campaign with the help of A/B testing data monitored by the marketing automation software.
+A key purpose of automation is to handle mundane tasks, freeing up more of your time.
+You have that time (and the data your marketing automation gives you) to analyze, segment, and prioritize your messages.
+You can further tailor your campaign using A/B testing data monitored by the marketing automation software.

 Instead, when many marketers first get their hands on marketing automation programs, they just try to automate exactly what they are already doing.

-For content marketing, the goal has always been to generate high-quality leads, and the advent of marketing automation provides a whole array of invaluable marketing tools for the novice and seasoned marketer alike.
+For content marketing, the goal has always been to generate high-quality leads, and the advent of marketing automation provides a wide array of invaluable tools for novice and seasoned marketers alike.

 Take advantage of marketing automation to make your content work smarter, not harder.